New Jersey Roads - US 1-9 - NB

 You know, that last sign doesn't really help unless it has Port Authority-style flashing arrows to tell you which crossing is better at any given time.

-The full run of signage on the Pulaski Skyway, including one of the inner ramps that lead down to the ground hundreds of feet below (inner ramps were easier to construct, as they're a single structure leading down).
-Interesting how US 1-9 exit from themselves, and are signed to the Lincoln Tunnel.
+The full run of signage and remaining trusses on the Pulaski Skyway, including one of the inner ramps that lead down to the ground dozens of feet below (inner ramps were easier to construct, as they're a single structure leading down).
+It's interesting how US 1-9 exit from themselves, and are signed to the Lincoln Tunnel.
 The LT movement is accomplished via the beginning of NJ 3 and a ramp from WB 3 to EB NJ 495.

 A view of the descending Skyway as it transitions into NJ 139 Lower Level (there is no exit for upper level from here), and old shields pointing the way north toward the Lincoln Tunnel and George Washington Bridge.